Chrissy Teigen Poses in Nothing but Maternity Shapewear

 Followers could also see the supermodel's growing baby bump on full display.

-The co-host ended up wearing a black, long-sleeve dress with a high slit for the evening.
+The co-host ended up wearing a black, long-sleeved dress with a high slit for the evening.

 From rehearsal to the red carpet, Teigen captured all of the night's big moments on social media.